SDanS/ssl_api_test/README.md

 ### GOTCHAS

-Turn off SSL for all of the blesta modules until I can look into service certificates. . .
-It fails quite silently on DirectAdmin.
+Turn off SSL for all of the blesta modules (except plesk) until I can look into service/hostname certificates and the different api calls needed for those. . .
+It fails quite silently over a self-signed cert on DirectAdmin.

 It was necessary to install a letsencrypt ssl certificate for plesk.
 There is no option to disable ssl in the module configuration.